endoflife-date/endoflife.date/products/oracle-database.md

 > Oracle Database is a commercial relational database management system (RDBMS) developed by Oracle
 > Corporation.
 It uses the Structured Query Language (SQL) for data manipulation and management, and
 > it provides features such as robust security, transactional consistency, and high availability.

+{: .note}
+> Because of the importance of the breakthrough AI technology in the latest 23 release, it was
+> renamed from `23c` to `23ai`.

 Oracle Database is distributed in various flavors (multiple cloud and on-premises offers) and has [various support stages](https://www.oracle.com/support/lifetime-support/software.html "Lifetime Support for Oracle software")